Happy New Year!

 Winter has definitely arrived with a serious drop in temperature and change of weather.
 We welcome the much needed rain and the children are enjoying talking about the changes in the weather.
 It has made their daily weather predictions very interesting.
 Please make sure all sweaters and jackets are clearly labeled as even though it is cold outside, it can get quite toasty indoors with all of the activities and movement.

 We hope that all of you had a wonderful holiday season.
 December was full of cheer and adventure as some of our students took the stage for the first time at the Pre-K Holiday Show.
 We definitely have a lot of great talent and personalities amongst us!

 Thank you for participating in our “Giving Without Walls” Community Projects.
-The children were able to experience the joy of giving to those in need during our Warm and Fuzzy Drive for the homeless, Cards for the Troops and books for children in the hospital.
-Together we collected and delivered over 100 books for the children who spent the holidays in the Pediatric Ward of Dameron Hospital.
-The children, families and staff of Dameron Hospital were very moved by this generous act of kindness.
-Our school was even featured on the local news and in the Stockton Record.
+The children were able to experience the joy of giving books for children in the hospital.
+Together we collected and delivered over 100 books for the children who spent the holidays in the Pediatric Ward of St. Joseph’s Medical Center.
+The children, families and staff of the hospital were very moved by this generous act of kindness.
+Our school was even featured on the local news for giving to the community while promoting early literacy.

 The children are excited to be back to school and their normal schedules.
 Links to Learning is in full swing in all of our classrooms as the children continue to learn, grow and develop with every new experience, project and activity that they participate in.
 I encourage you to take a moment upon dropping off or picking up your children to ask them about the projects that you see in the classroom as well as documentation of experiences that are displayed throughout the classrooms and hallways.
 They are always very proud and excited to talk about what they have participated in at school, but there is so much going on, that sometimes a prompt is helpful to begin the conversation.